-Advanced Pain Management
+Simulation Based Academic Fellowship in Advanced Pain Management

 Description

 This on-line program consists of four courses to be delivered sequentially over a one-year period.
 The concepts presented in each course will establish a framework of knowledge intended to impart the certified registered nurse anesthetist with the necessary background to understand and treat pain utilizing effective and relevant evidence based guidelines.